safurrier/Entity-Sentiment-Extraction/README.md

     ├── text_input/output                <- Folder for text input (in csv format) and outputted csv with sentiments extracted │
     ├── requirements.txt                 <- The requirements file for reproducing the analysis environment, e.g.
     │                                       generated with `pip freeze > requirements.txt`
     │
-    ├── config.yaml                      <- Config file with environment variables required for extracting entity sentiments
-    │   ├── input_filepath               <- the filepath to the text csv in the 'inputs' folder
+    ├── src                              <- Source code for use in this project.
+    │   ├── __init__.py                  <- Makes src a Python module
     │   │
-    │   ├── text_col                     <- The column name in the input csv which holds text │   │
+    │   ├── pull_entity_sentiment.py     <- Scripts to pull entity sentiment from input text
-    │   ├── entities                     <- A list of the entities for which to search and extract sentiment from │   └── sentiment_descriptive_stats  <- A list of the descriptive stats to pull for an entities sentiment for │                                       a given text.
-May choose from the following:
-    │                                       'count', 'mean', 'min', '25%', '50%', '75%', 'max'
+    │   │
+    │   ├── textblob_entity_sentiment.py <- Code for searching text for entities and extracting sentiment
+    │   │
+    │   ├── helper-functions             <- Some Pandas helper functions
+    │   │
+    │   └── convenience_functions        <- Convenience functions for pandas and textacy, including a Dask
-    │                                       25% and 75% refer to quantiles
+    │                                       multiprocessing partitioned apply to dataframes
     │
     ├── src                              <- Source code for use in this project.
         ├── __init__.py                  <- Makes src a Python module